cloudfoundry/eirini-release/README.md

 When an app is pushed with Eirini, the pods are assigned the default Service Account in `opi.namespace`.
 By default, when the cluster is deployed with `RBAC` authentication method, that Service Account should not have any read/write permissions to the Kubernetes API.
 Since `RBAC` is preffered to `ABAC`, we recommend using the former.

+### Network policies

+Apps pushed by Eirini currently cannot be accessed directly from another app container.
+This is accomplished by creating a [NetworkPolicy](https://kubernetes.io/docs/concepts/services-networking/network-policies/) resource in the namespace in which Eirini deploys apps.

+In order to use network policies in your cluster, you must use a compatible container network plug-in, otherwise creating a `NetworkPolicy` resource will have no effect.

+Both [IKS](https://cloud.ibm.com/docs/containers?topic=containers-network_policies) (is automatically setup) and [GKE](https://cloud.google.com/kubernetes-engine/docs/how-to/network-policy#enabling_network_policy_enforcement) (has to be enabled) support a network plug-in called [Calico](https://www.projectcalico.org/), which supports defining network policies.

+For other implementations of the Kubernetes networking model, take a look [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/#how-to-implement-the-kubernetes-networking-model).
+Keep in mind that not all implementations support defining network polcies (e.g. Flannel).
+For a more detailed comparison between different plugins, take a look [here](https://docs.google.com/spreadsheets/d/1qCOlor16Wp5mHd6MQxB5gUEQILnijyDLIExEpqmee2k/edit#gid=0) (not maintained by us).

 ## Resources

 * [SCF documentation](https://github.com/SUSE/scf/wiki/How-to-Install-SCF#deploy-using-helm)